Enter the initial velocity, final velocity, and mass of an object into the calculator to determine the net work performed on the object.

 Analyze and calculate the initial velocity.
 For this example, we will say this value is 10 m/s.

 Using the same method, we find the final velocity to be 20 m/s.

 Calculate the mass of the object being analyzed.
 After using an accurate scale we find this value to be 25 kg.

 Using the formula we find the net work to be 3750 J.

-Net work is the total work of all forces acting on a object.
+Net work is the total work of all forces acting on an object.
 The formula above is used when an object is accelerated in a 1-dimensional direction.
-For example, along the x or y axis.
+For example, along the x or y-axis.